 - Spoon it over a loaf of cranberry orange bread or a loaf cake.

-- Use a thicker glaze to spread over orange sweet rolls.
+- Use a thicker orange glaze to spread over orange sweet rolls or these one hour cinnamon rolls.
 You could also leave it a thinner glaze and pour it on top, allowing it to melt right into the roll.

 - The next time you bake sugar cookies jazz them up with a glaze.